AndreCajus/TaskManager/README.md

 ### 1. Project Overview

-This project aims to build services to manage a set of `Users` and their `Tasks` with a small background set of business rules;
+This project aims to provide services to manage a set of `Users` and their `Tasks` with a small background set of business rules;

 The project contains different apps, including the ones I created ([account](https://github.com/AndreCajus/TaskManager/tree/master/account) and [taskmanager](https://github.com/AndreCajus/TaskManager/tree/master/taskmanager)),that are based on the Django Rest Framework.